On Minimum Saturated Matrices: General Results

+\begin{theorem} Suppose that $F$ is a matrix with no two equal rows.
+Then either $\sat(n,F)$ is constant for large $n$, or $\sat(n,F)\ge n+1$ for every $n$. \end{theorem}

-\begin{proof} If we have some $M\in\mSat(n,\C F)$ with at most $n$ columns then a well-known theorem of Bondy~\cite{bondy:72a} (see, \di{e.g.}, Theorem~2.1 in~\cite{bollobas:c}) implies that there is $i\in[n]$ such that the removal of the $i$th row does not create two equal columns.
-Hence, the duplication of the $i$th row gives a monotonically $\C F$-saturated matrix, which implies $\msat(n+1,\C F)\le\msat(n,\C F)$ and the first part follows.
-The same argument establish the second part as the duplication of a row cannot create a forbidden submatrix by the condition on $\C F$. \end{proof}
+\begin{proof} If some $M\in\Sat(n,F)$ has at most $n$ columns, then a well-known theorem of Bondy~\cite{bondy:72a} (see, \di{e.g.}, Theorem~2.1 in~\cite{bollobas:c}) implies that there is $i\in[n]$ such that the removal of the $i$th row does not create two equal columns.
+Since $F$ has no two equal rows, the duplication of any row cannot create a forbidden submatrix, so $\sat(n+1,F)\ge\sat(n, F)$.
+However, by the remark made just prior to the theorem, the duplication of the $i$th row gives an $(n+1)$-row $F$-saturated matrix, implying $\sat(n+1,F)\le\sat(n, F)$, as required. \end{proof}